 Individuals who do not meet the criteria for participation in this trial (screen failure) may be rescreened at a time when they may meet enrollment criteria (e.g., infant had become ill at time when treatment was scheduled or an unexpected event prevented parents from fulfilling their role in the parent training component).
-A child can be rescreened when he or she recovers or family can fulfill inclusion criteria for participation.
+Infant can be rescreened when he or she recovers, or family can fulfill inclusion criteria for participation.
+Rescreened participants should be assigned the same participant number as for the initial screening.